lastcoolnameleft/securekubernetes/docs/scenario_1_defense.md

 kubectl delete deployment bitcoinero -n prd
 ```

-They also keep their promise, and delete the `nodePort`:
+They also keep their promise, and delete the `LoadBalancer`:
 ```console
 kubectl get services -n prd
 ```